 About 25 years ago, a game of lingorcha was being played on the same street.
 It was March, the middle of the exam season.
 But this boy couldn’t care less.
 He wasn’t the one to study till the last minute or worry about the exam the next day.

 Years on, the boy forgot this presence.
 The city changed along with the street.
-It hosted many different and bigger houses.

 Some of them, now pot-bellied, grey haired, bald, saggy-breasted, heavy-assed, with new age diseases, linked with each other from all corners of the globe.
 Once in a super while.